 4.3 The communication of a request for approval falls within the exclusive competence of the Bureau of which the insurer making the request is a member.
-It is provided that such request shall be sent by fax or e-mail so that the period of three months available to the recipient Bureau to decide on the request for approval may be verified.
+It is provided that such request shall be sent in accordance with the terms and conditions defined by the General Assembly (i.e. by fax or e-mail at the time of the adoption of the provision but through the CoB online platform as soon as it is operational), so that the period of three months available to the recipient Bureau to decide on the request for approval may be verified.
 This request shall be supported by proof that the proposed Correspondent has agreed to the requested approval.
-We will note that the request for the appointment of second or reserve correspondents is NOT accepted18.
+We will note that the request for the appointment of second or reserve correspondents is NOT acceptable.

 Proof that the proposed correspondent accepts the nomination can consist of any credible and clear declaration of acceptance.
-This can also be made by the international organisation of which the local correspondent is a representative19.
+This can also be made by the international organisation of which the local correspondent is a representative.